LiorSinai/liorsinai.github.io/_posts/2024-08-10-micrograd-3-ir.md

     end
 {% endhighlight %}

-After working through all the statements, a final statement is added which returns a tuple with the final output of the function and a `Pullback` struct which stores all the pullbacks.
+After working through all the statements, a final statement is added which returns a tuple with the output of the function and a `Pullback` struct which stores all the pullbacks.
-In the final step the pipe is converted back into an IR.
+In the last step the pipe is converted back into an IR.

 {% highlight julia %}
     pb = Expr(:call, Pullback{T}, xcall(:tuple, pullbacks...))